-A while back, I shared my plans to start the social media project and what it is all about right here.
+A while back, I shared my plans to start a social media project.

 In a nutshell, I plan to try various strategies to build a social media following outside of Niche Pursuits and see what kind of revenue I can generate as an affiliate marketer from that social audience.

 Now that I have a good core audience, I want to start testing out different ways that I might be able to monetize it for my affiliate marketing business.
 Then figure out which strategy works best.
 So, about a week ago, I began my first experiment.